 An increase in global population ageing means that more people are at risk of developing dementia.
-According to the WHO worldwide, around 50 million people have dementia and there are nearly 10 million new cases every year, with over 60% living in low- and middle income countries.
+According to the WHO worldwide, around 55 million people have dementia and there are nearly 10 million new cases every year, with over 60% living in low- and middle income countries.